 With this option, however, keep in mind that earning AA miles may conflict with earning miles in those partners’ own loyalty programs.
 So, it’s really good to have an overall strategy to know where your earning priorities lie!

 Are there disadvantages?
 Sure.
-One is the annual fee of $95, although that is waived the first year.
-This isn’t too bad considering it’s the same price you’d pay for the majority of other points cards out there.
+One is the annual fee of $99, although that is waived the first year.
+This isn’t too bad considering it’s the same price or less than you’d pay for the majority of other points cards out there.

 This card’s points-earning potential at 2x is a bit low, especially when considering it’s restricted to just airline purchases.
 Users of the card need to be frequent and heavy travelers in order to get any value out of it.

 Also, the fact that some of the benefits have fine print means you’ll need to check before you want to use the card for that purpose.